huishenlab/biscuit/docs/pileup.md

 When running with the `-v 1` option, BISCUIT will also print positions with no SNP or cytosine methylation, which allows for differentiating between "no mutation" and "no coverage."

-Note, when `biscuit pileup` is run with diagnostic information included the resulting VCF is not standard-compliant.
-Therefore, it is not recommended that `-v 1` is included when performing analyses.

 ### Codes for Retention Mutation Status